igorsteinmacher/INF502-Fall2020/Students/PUCKETT_LAURA.md

-Title: **Frequency, not relative abundance, of temperature tree species varies along climate gradient in stern North America**
+Title: **Frequency, not relative abundance, of temperature tree species varies along climate gradient in eastern North America**

 journal: *Ecology*

 Number of pages: 8

 3 outcomes:
 * frequency of northeastern temperature tree species was more related to climate gradients than relative abundance
 * relative abundance was nearly constant up until the edge of the climate range of a species